 Symptoms of plantar fasciitis consist of under the heel that develops gradually and may radiate forwards into the foot.
 Below we explain in detail the signs and symptoms of plantar fasciitis as well as describing how a professional therapist might diagnose the condition.

-Symptoms of plantar fasciitis include pain under the heel and this often develops gradually and may extend towards the toes or under the arch of the foot.
+The main symptom of plantar fasciitis is pain under the heel which develops gradually and may extend forwards towards the toes or under the arch of the foot.
 There is usually tenderness under the sole of the foot, especially under the heel and along the arch.

-People who suffer with plantar fasciitis often present with tight calf muscles (see assessment & diagnosis video below) and / or may have very low arches in the feet (called over pronation or flat feet).
-It is not uncommon for individuals who suffer this condition to have several biomechanical issues in the pelvis, hips, knees and ankles that contribute to the problem and may require a biomechanical assessment.
+People who suffer from plantar fasciitis often present with tight calf muscles (see assessment & diagnosis video below) and/or may have very low arches in the feet (called overpronation or flat feet).
+It is not uncommon for individuals who suffer this condition to have several biomechanical issues in the pelvis, hips, knees, and ankles that contribute to the problem and may require a biomechanical assessment.
 Footwear is also often a contributing factor and advice on the most appropriate shoes to wear for this condition may be required.

 The video above explains how plantar Fasciitis might be assessed and diagnosed.
 Assessment of any injury will involve the therapist asking a series of questions concerning the symptoms and signs of the current injury but also about the patient’s general health and any previous to see if they are linked and may be a contributing cause.
 The aim of these questions is to determine which structure may be causing the pain and what treatment is then appropriate for the injury.
 The therapist will then perform several tests to confirm the diagnosis and these may include those described below.